datavikingr/the-new-bonsai-linux/README.md

  3.  ~[cassowary](https://github.com/casualsnek/cassowary)~ NON-VIABLE
  4.  ~add Godot to both scripts~ COMPLETE
  5.  [wtfutil](https://github.com/wtfutil/wtf): add a default dashboard
- 6.  better GTK/QT theming
+ 6.  better GTK & QT theming - thunar in particular is too bright
  7.  ~adding automatic creation of three distroboxes (arch, debian, fedora) to the install scripts.~ COMPLETE
- 8.  write update script that updates across all various package managers installed on the trunk.
+ 8.  ~write update script that updates across all various package managers installed on the trunk.~ (bonsai-update distro is currently bugged out.
+Wait for  distrobox >1.4.1)
  9.  a boot splash screen - Plymouth???
  10. npm? ruby's gems? maybe some other package managers?
  11. branding, I guess? it's basically a whole distrubution already, may as well lean into it.
- 12. ~terminal color design and themes~
+ 12. ~terminal & cli apps theming; including a color scheme~
+ 13. Revamp futurehaskins.github.io as a pseudo-resume (with start page in the same directory)

 # App Suite:
  - sxhkd - hotkeys